-Enterprise resource planing strategies for many service providers are constantly evolving.
-Regardless of the industry they work in, businesses are continually looking for ways to provide more adaptable solutions to gain more insight into their operations and how they offer services.
+Enterprise resource planning strategies for many service providers are constantly evolving.
+Regardless of the industry, they work in, businesses are continually looking for ways to provide more adaptable solutions to gain more insight into their operations and how they offer services.

 However, for many companies, striking a balance between ERP performance and agility has proven difficult.
 According to Smart Data Collective, Ventana Research found that only 21 percent of businesses believe it's easy to make changes to their existing ERP infrastructures.